nutanix-japan/ocp-saurus/docs/intro.md

 Nutanix believes there is no room for silos in the Enterprise Cloud.
-By approaching Infrastructure and storage as an app, running in software on top of a proven HCI core, Nutanix delivers high performance, scalability, and rapid innovation through One Click management.
+By approaching Infrastructure and storage as an app, running in software on top of a proven HCI core, Nutanix delivers high performance, scalability, and rapid innovation through One-Click management.

 :::info

-Estimated time to complete the labs depending on your familiarity level with Nutanix, Kubernets and Openshift concepts is as follows:
+-   **OCP: IPI Installation** - 60 minutes
+-   **Nutanix Storage CSI** - 30 minutes

--   **OCP on Nutanix HCI** - 90 minutes to 120 minutes
+-   **OCP and Nutanix NDB** - 60 minutes
+-   **OCP Workload Backup/Restore** - 60 minutes
--   **Workloads on OCP** - 90 minutes to 120 minutes
+-   **OCP: NCM Installation** - 90 minutes
+-   **OCP: Assited Installer** - 40 minutes
--   **Optional Labs** - 30 minutes to 45 minutes
+-   **Optional Labs** - 30 minutes

+All lab durations are estimates.
+Actual duration will depend on your familiarity with OCP, Linux and kubernetes concepts in general.
 :::

 ## What's New

--   Workshop uses for the following software versions:
+-   This workshop uses for the following software versions:
-    -   AOS 5.20.2.1
+    -   AOS 6.1.1.5
-    -   Prism Central pc.2021.9.0.2
+    -   Prism Central - pc.2022.4.0.1
-    -   Calm 3.3.1
+    -   Calm 3.4.1

 ## Agenda

+-   OCP IPI installation
+-   Nutanix Storage CSI
+-   OCP and Nutanix NDB
--   OCP on Nutanix HCI
+-   OCP on Nutanix NCM
-    -   Setting up Nutanix Calm and importing OCP Blueprints
-    -   Deploying Provisioning VM
     -   OCP: Deploying OCP Cluster
     -   OCP: Scale out and Scale in OCP Cluster Worker Nodes
     -   OCP: Deploying Nutanix CSI Drivers for OCP Cluster
     -   OCP: Deploy using Red Hat Assited Installer
+-   OCP and IPI installaation
 -   Workloads on OCP
     -   Deploying Wordpress application on OCP
     -   Setting up Nutanix Objects as for backup target